latam-polmeth/Meeting2019/README.md

 The meeting will take place in **Montevideo, Uruguay**, at the Universidad Católica del Uruguyay, on **November 22 and 23, 2010**.
 Additional information will be made available here as the time of the event draws near.

 ### Event format
-There will be a day of public presentations which will be open to the public, and which feature two keynote talks and a poster session for graduate students.
-There will also be a day of paper workshops, which will be restricted to registered participants.
-During this day, previously circulated manuscipts will be actively discussed, and **no presentation will take place**.
-There will be a short social event for all registered participants on November 22.
+The event will feature parallel paper workshops, which will be restricted to registered participants.
+During these sessions, previously circulated manuscipts will be actively discussed, and **no presentation will take place**.
+The event will also feature two keynote presentations at the end of each day.
+These presentations are open to the public.
+There will be a short social event for all registered participants on November 23.

 All talks and sessions will be held in English.